Run Service

 estimatedStartTime

-The estimated date and time when the next job runs (up to 50) are expected to begin.
+Defines the estimated date and time when the next job runs are expected to begin.
+The estimates are based on the run times of previous jobs.

 estimatedEndTime

-The estimated date and time when the next job runs (up to 50) are expected to end.
+Defines the estimated date and time when the next job runs are expected to end.
+The estimates are based on the run times of previous jobs.

 orderDate